History of Warsaw: World War II

 When the order came to annihilate the Ghetto as part of Hitler's "Final Solution" on April 19, 1943, Jewish fighters launched the Warsaw Ghetto Uprising.
 Despite being heavily outgunned and outnumbered, the Ghetto held out for almost a month.
 When the fighting ended, almost all survivors were massacred, only few managed to escape or hide.
 The commander of Verbrennungs und Vernichtungskommando ("Burning and Destruction Detachments"), Jürgen Stroop, destroyed the Ghetto so completely that even house walls did not remain.
-After the war, Poles did not remove the ruins, but filled them with soil and smoothed them over.
-This created small mounds, on which they built houses.

 By July 1944, the Red Army was deep into Polish territory and pursuing the Germans toward Warsaw.
 Knowing that Joseph Stalin was hostile to the idea of an independent Poland, the Polish government-in-exile in London gave orders to the underground Home Army (AK) to try to seize the control of Warsaw from the Germans before the Red Army arrived.
 Thus, on 1 August 1944, as the Red Army was nearing the city, the Warsaw Uprising began.

 The armed struggle, planned to last 48 hours, continued for 63 days, until 2 October.
 Eventually, the Home Army fighters and civilians assisting them were forced to capitulate.
 They were transported to PoW camps in Germany, while the entire civilian population was expelled.

 The Nazis then essentially demolished Warsaw.
 Hitler, ignoring the agreed terms of the capitulation, ordered the entire city razed to the ground and the library and museum collections taken to Germany or burned.
 Monuments and government buildings were blown up by special German troops known as Verbrennungs und Vernichtungskommando ("Burning and Destruction Detachments").
 About 85% of the city was destroyed, including the historic Old Town and the Royal Castle.
 In the uprising, c.
 170,000 people died, of which only 16,000 were insurgents.
 The civilians (c.
 650,000) were deported to the transit camp in Pruszków (Durchgangslager Pruszków).

 On January 17, 1945, after the beginning of the Red Army's Vistula–Oder Offensive, Soviet troops entered the Warsaw ruins, and liberated the suburbs from German occupation.
 The Soviet Army swiftly took the city and rapidly advanced towards Łódź, as German forces regrouped at a more westward position.
 During the German occupation (1939–45) c.
 700,000 people died in Warsaw, more than all Americans and British.
 The material losses were about 45 billion dollars.

-Those soldiers of the Home Army, who had survived the war, were arrested by the Soviet secret police (NKVD), then either executed or deported to Siberia.